google/kmsan/Documentation/dev-tools/kmsan.rst

 Clang instrumentation API
 -------------------------

+Clang instrumentation pass inserts calls to functions defined in ``mm/kmsan/kmsan_instr.c`` into the kernel code.

 Shadow manipulation
 ~~~~~~~~~~~~~~~~~~~
 For every memory access the compiler emits a call to a function that returns a